-A PDS for each of the funds available on the platform is on the Sharesies website and platform.
-The issuer of each of the funds is named in the PDS and the Sharesies website.
+A PDS for each of the funds available on the platform is on Sharesies.
+The issuer of each of the funds is named in the PDS and on Sharesies’ website.

-The info on here, the Sharesies website, and platform, is just a snapshot.
-It is not a recommendation to buy, sell or hold any investments available on the platform or an opinion on any of those things.
-We try hard to fairly and accurately display the info from the fund’s relevant PDS.
-We don’t, however, take responsibility for any product information provided by issuers.
+The info on here and on Sharesies is just a snapshot.
+It isn’t a recommendation to buy, sell, or hold any investments available on the platform, or an opinion on any of those things.
+We try hard to fairly and accurately display the info from the NZ fund’s relevant PDS.
+We don’t, however, take responsibility for any product information provided by issuers or data providers.
 We also don’t make any promises as to the accuracy or completeness of the info, so for full disclosure, read the relevant PDS before investing!

 If you’re unsure how suitable an investment is for you, you should get financial advice tailored to you before you invest.